-Userlist is a customer messaging tool configured around the precise actions your SaaS users take.
+Userlist is a customer messaging tool triggered by real SaaS user actions.
 Its knack for knowing what and when to send puts your user onboarding on autopilot but with enough customisation to mimic a helpful human.
 If you’re following up with new customers manually or not at all (the horror!), then Userlist is for you.

-Now out of beta, Userlist is the hotest customer messaging tool on the block.
-Its laser-focused features are built exclusively for contextual customer onboarding and engagement in SaaS web applications, helping you to deliver the perfect product experience from the moment customers sign up.
+Now out of beta, Userlist is the hot new lead and customer messaging tool on the block.
+Its laser-focused features are built exclusively for contextual lead conversion and customer engagement in SaaS web apps, helping you to deliver the perfect product experience from the moment prospects show interest.

 Unlike many of its competitors, Userlist forgoes irritating pop-up bots or rigid onboarding sequences for automated emails and in-app notifications only.
 These are set to send at the precise moment customers perform a key action or signal for help, striking when the task is fresh in the memory.
 It can be deployed for welcome messages, walkthroughs, activation nudges, feedback requests, feature announcements and more.
 This warmer form of outreach eliminates a lot of the usual guesswork involved when trying to communicate with an entirely new customer or one that flutters between segments.
 It also nudges them along a path they’re already keen to go down, gently increasingly their confidence in the product and the value they get from it.